-The following is a summary of certain of the material terms and provisions of the Equity Plan and its operation.
-The summary, however, does not purport to be a complete description of all provisions of the Equity Plan and is subject to and qualified in its entirety by the provisions of the Equity Plan.
+The following is a summary of certain of the material terms and provisions of the current Equity Plan and its operation.
+This summary does not purport to be a complete description of all provisions of the Equity Plan and is subject to and qualified in its entirety by the provisions of the Equity Plan.